kentmargaret/app-dev/README.md

 - 😂 Funny, lovable characters (Pascal and Maximus!)
 - 🌈 Inspiring story about freedom, courage, and finding your purpose
 - 💞 A sweet love story with great chemistry between Rapunzel and Flynn

+---

+## 🎵 Favorite Song

+🎤 "I See the Light" – A beautiful duet that captures the magic of the moment.

+---

+## 🧠 Fun Fact

+Tangled was Disney’s 50th animated feature film and was one of the most expensive animated films ever made!